omarfarouk311/Online-Marketplace-NodeJs/README.md

 <h2>Some details about the project:</h2>

-* Applied MVC pattern.
+- Applied MVC pattern.
-* Implemented authentication and authorization.
+- Implemented authentication and authorization.
-* Used express-validator to implement input validation and sanitizing.
+- Used express-validator to implement input validation and sanitization.
-* Used MongoDB driver for the database.
+- Used MongoDB driver for the database.
-* Used sessions & cookies to maintain state across different user requests.
+- Used sessions & cookies to maintain state across different user requests.
-* Added CSRF protection.
+- Added CSRF protection.
-* Added password reset functionality by sending emails using Mailgun API.
+- Added password reset functionality by sending emails using Mailgun API.